Skip to main content

 Using Template Variables for Testing

 Template variables defined in your workflow Settings > Context Variables are included in test calls (both web and phone) made from the workflow editor.
 This is useful for simulating data that would normally come from telephony or an API trigger.
-For example, you can set caller_number and called_number as context variables to test Pre-Call Data Fetch without needing a real inbound call.
+Template Variables panel in workflow Settings, showing a customer_name variable and fields to add new key/value pairs For example, you can set caller_number and called_number as context variables to test Pre-Call Data Fetch without needing a real inbound call.

 These context variables are only used during test calls from the workflow editor.
 On production inbound calls and campaign outbound calls, the actual telephony data is used and these values are ignored.